gerardfrez/dra-gerry.github.io/santorini.md

 ## Stunning sunset

-My photo of a beautiful sunset and just in time for my fav cruise ship Celebrity X (We did a cruise in Scandinavia & Asia in it which deserves another blog maybe).
-Santorini is full of outdoor setting clubs which showcase the sunsets and I took this from one of them.
-Every golden hour ie. 8:20pm for this photo,  the sunset is always different every time.
+My photo of a beautiful sunset and just in time for my fav cruise ship Celebrity X (we did a cruise in Scandinavia & Asia in it which deserves another blog maybe?).
+Santorini is full of outdoor setting clubs which showcase the sunsets and this was taken from one of them.
+During the golden hour ie. 8:20pm for this photo,  the sunset is always different every time.
-> TIP: Avoid the popular sunset lookouts.
-Recommendation is to go to a restaurant for a few drinks before the sunset
+> TIP: Avoid the popular sunset lookouts because it is very crowded.
+Recommendation is to go to a restaurant with a good viewing area and have a few drinks before the sunset.
 ![Octocat](./IMG_5829.jpeg)

 ## White-washed building with blue domes

 Buildings are painted using limestone that is why they look pristine white.
 There are really not many blue domes as shown in the photos below.
-> TIP: These places with good views are always full of people during sunset so secure a place early before the sunset.
+> TIP: These places with good views are always full of people during sunset so secure a place early way before before the sunset.
 ![Octocat](./blue1.jpeg)
 ![Octocat](./blue2.jpeg)

 ## Breathtaking views of the caldera (large volcanic crater)

-> Santorini is basically a volcanic crater, with black sand, very fertile land where they can grow grapes for wine.
+> Santorini is basically a volcanic crater, with black sand and a very fertile land where they can grow grapes for a unique tasting wine.
 ![Octocat](./caldera.jpeg)
 ![Octocat](./blackbeach.jpeg)
 ![Octocat](./fira.jpeg)